Icinga/icinga2/doc/13-distributed-monitoring-ha.md

     }

-If the remote node does not have this zone configured, it will ignore the configuration update, if it accepts synchronized configuration.
+If the remote node does not have this zone configured, it will ignore the configuration update if it accepts synchronized configuration.

 If you do not require any global configuration, skip this setting.